-Since then screen resolutions increased a lot, but still 600 px width remained the best practice.
+Since then, screen resolutions have increased a lot, but still 600px width remained the best practice.
 Why?

-Screen resolutions are significantly larger, but you still cannot be sure that your email will be displayed in it's full width.
+Screen resolutions are significantly higher, but you still cannot be sure that your email will be displayed in its full width.

-If you are using Outlook in three column view (most people do), the message area will be very limited.
+If you are using Outlook in three-column view (most people do), the message area will be very limited in size.

 Since people can adjust the width of each column, everybody will have their own configuration.
 Unfortunately none of the Outlooks support responsive email design, so even your responsive email templates won't resize to fit into the available space.

-Vic Dinovici - Sr. Email Marketing Developer at Ariad Communications
+Vic Dinovici, dinovici.com - Sr. Email Marketing Developer at Ariad Communications

-Most industry leaders are still using 600 px as the default width for most of their (responsive) email templates.
+Most industry leaders still use 600px as the default width for most of their (responsive) email templates.